Nmerryman/CraftingCalc/README.md

 Other general settings are stored here:
 - Rely on parts of recepies that use probabilities
 - Search depth max
+- Include multiple paths to produce more resources/optimize the paths (Happens when some recepies may boost output by including a fraction of the total resources (HDPE Pellets))

 The default page is similar to the linked site where there are final items to choose from and a way to generate the crafting path with all of the other stats the page shows.
 Stats will also include details such as minimum and maximum required machines, time spent, and steps required.
 In addition to that, it will give the option to hover over recepies and block or update certain items and processes which will update the tree after clicking update.
 If a non base item has no preceding recepies, it is highlighted for inspection.